onflow/flow-go/cmd/bootstrap/README.md

 #### Required Inputs
 Each input is a config file specified as a command line parameter:
+* parameter with state commitment for the initial execution state
 * `json` containing configuration for all Dapper-Controlled nodes (see `./example_files/node-config.json`)
 * folder containing the `<NodeID>.node-info.pub.json` files for _all_ partner nodes (see `.example_files/partner-node-infos`)
 * `json` containing the stake value for all partner nodes (see `./example_files/partner-stakes.json`).